vicigeek/OVH/reset-root-password.md

-# 🔐 OVHcloud Dedicated Server – Root Password Reset via Rescue Mode
+# 🔐 OVHcloud VPS  – Root Password Reset via Rescue Mode

 This guide explains how to safely reset the **root password** of your dedicated server using **Rescue Mode** in OVHcloud.